 A student shall be eligible for a fee waiver when: (1) the student is currently eligible for free or reduced lunches or breakfasts pursuant to 105 ILCS 125/1 et seq.; or (2) The student or the student's family is currently receiving aid under Article IV of The Illinois Public Aid Code(Aid to Families with Dependent Children).
 Consideration will also be given where one or more of the following factors are present: illness in the family; unusual expenses such as fire, flood, storm damage, etc.; Seasonal unemployment; emergency situations; when one or more of the parent(s)/guardian(s) are involved in a work stoppage.
 The Parent(s)/guardian(s) shall submit evidence of eligibility for a waiver of student fee.
 A separate application form shall be submitted for each fee assessed to each student.
 Fees for textbooks and other instructional materials are waived for students who meet the eligibility criteria for fee waiver.
 Students receiving assistance are not exempt from charges for lost and damaged books, locks, materials, supplies, and equipment.
 Denial of a fee waiver request may be appealed to the Superintendent within 14 days of the denial.
 The Superintendent or designee shall respond within 14 days of receipt of the appeal.
 The Superintendent's decision may be appealed to the Board of Education.
 The decision of the Board is final and pending.
 (Board Policy 4:140)

 Testing

 District

-Students in grades K - 4 will take the AIMSweb Assessment in the Fall and Spring.
 The MAP (Measures of Academic Progress) is administered to students in Grades 2 thru 4 in the Fall and Winter.

 State